 He co-founded Impetus Trust, the first venture philanthropy trust fund in the UK, and chairs Social and Sustainable Capital, one of the UK’s largest social investment funds.
 He is also a founding trustee and Chair of the endowment fund for the Education Endowment Foundation which aims to enable schools to raise academic attainment for children receiving free school meals in England.

-He is currently chair of the Big Lottery Fund (England) and was appointed as CBE in the 2015 Queen’s Birthday Honours for services to venture philanthropy and social investment.
+He is the former chair of the Big Lottery Fund (England) and was appointed as CBE in the 2015 Queen’s Birthday Honours for services to venture philanthropy and social investment.

 Philippa Hill is a Partner in Forensic and Investigation Services at Grant Thornton UK LLP, where she has specialised in accounting disputes and investigations since 2001.
 She is a Fellow of the Institute of Chartered Accountants in England and Wales, and was a statutory auditor of small and mid-sized businesses for four years prior to specialising in Forensics.